Actindo-AG/Documentation/RetailSuiteAccounting/Troubleshooting/02_DisplayMissingSupplierReceipt.md

 ![Overview](../../Assets/Screenshots/RetailSuiteAccounting/Book/SupplierReceiptsOverview01.png "[Overview]")

-2. Check and note the supplier number for the missing supplier receipt and switch to the *Customer/supplier* tab: *Accounting > Settings > Tab DEBTORS/CREDITORS*.
+1. Check and note the supplier number for the missing supplier receipt and switch to the *Customer/supplier* tab: *Accounting > Settings > Tab DEBTORS/CREDITORS*.
   The *DEBTORS/CREDITORS* tab is displayed.
 By default, the *Customer/Supplier list* tab is preselected.

   ![Customer/supplier list](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/CustomerSupplierList.png "[Customer/supplier list]")

-3. Double-click the corresponding supplier in the *Customer/supplier list* tab.
+2. Double-click the corresponding supplier in the *Customer/supplier list* tab.
   The *Supplier "Supplier number"* tab is displayed.

-4. Click the *CRM information* sub-tab in the *Supplier "Supplier number"* tab.
+3. Click the *CRM information* sub-tab in the *Supplier "Supplier number"* tab.
   The *CRM information* sub-tab is displayed.

   ![Supplier CRM information](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/CRMInformation02b.png "[Supplier CRM information]")

-5. Click the *Supervisor* drop-down list and select the applicable responsible person in the *General* section.
+4. Click the *Supervisor* drop-down list and select the applicable responsible person in the *General* section.

   > [Info] The supplier receipt to be released is only displayed in the *Purchasing* module to the supervisor configured in the supplier settings.

-6. Click the [SAVE] button.
+5. Click the [SAVE] button.
   The changes in the CRM information have been saved.
 The *Successfully saved* pop-up window is displayed.

   ![CRM data saved](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/CRMDataSaved.png "[CRM data saved]")

-7. Switch to the *Purchasing* module: *Purchasing > Check supplier receipts > Tab CHECK SUPPLIER RECEIPTS*.
+6. Switch to the *Purchasing* module: *Purchasing > Check supplier receipts > Tab CHECK SUPPLIER RECEIPTS*.
   The *CHECK SUPPLIER RECEIPTS* tab is displayed.

   ![Check supplier receipt](../../Assets/Screenshots/RetailSuiteAccounting/Book/CheckSupplierReceipts01.png "[Check supplier receipt]")

-8. Check if the missing supplier receipt is displayed.
+7. Check if the missing supplier receipt is displayed.
   > [Info] If the supplier receipt is still not displayed, please contact the Customer Support.

+8. If desired, continue with the release process, see [Release a supplier receipt in Purchasing](../Operation/10_ManageReceipts.md#release-a-supplier-receipt-in-purchasing).

 ## Was this chapter helpful?